Biographies

 Rafael Jesús González taught Creative Writing & Literature at Laney College, Oakland, California where he founded the Mexican & Latin American Studies Dept. Four times nominated for a Pushcart Prize, he was honored by the National Council of Teachers of English for his writing 2003.
 He received a César Chávez Lifetime Achievement Award 2013 and one from the City of Berkeley 2015.
 In 2017 he was named Berkeley’s first Poet Laureate. http://rjgonzalez.blogspot.com/

-Burt Kimmelman has published ten collections of poems as well as nine volumes of criticism and over a hundred articles mostly on literature, some on art, architecture and culture.
+Burt Kimmelman has published ten collections of poems, nine volumes of criticism, and over a hundred articles, mostly on literature, some on art, architecture, and culture.
 His latest book is Visible at Dusk (Dos Madres Press, 2021), a selection of his essays.
-Forthcoming is Parapet: New Poems (Marsh Hawk Press, 2022).
+Parapet: New Poems (Marsh Hawk Press, 2022) is forthcoming.
 More about him is available at BurtKimmelman.com.

 Basil King, born in London, England in 1935, has been painting for over seven decades and writing since 1985.
 He does both in Brooklyn where he has lived since 1969.
 He has published ten books and a dozen chapbooks of poetry and made thousands of art works.
 Basil King: MIRAGE, a film by Nicole Peyrafitte and Miles Joris-Peyrafitte features his art and text. www.basilking-marthaking.com